aramhuseiny/sentinel/README.md

 [![Software License][icon-license]][link-license]
 [![Latest Version on Packagist][icon-version]][link-packagist] [![Total Downloads][icon-downloads]][link-packagist]
+Hedi/Sentinel developed based on Cartalyst/Sentinel to extend its capability to support hierarchical in organizations to add roles of emplyees to their manager.
+This help up to implement organization hierarchy and assign roles to user by their position in the organization.
+In this model, no role will be assigned to users.
+Role will be assign to position in hierarchy and users place in a position.
+Implicitly the roles assigned to user.
+Managers have their employees roles by default.

 Sentinel is a PHP 7.3+ framework agnostic fully-featured authentication & authorization system.
 It also provides additional features such as user roles and additional security features.